How to apply for an ECS card from the JIB

 Find out if an ECS card is right for you, who the JIB are, what ECS cards are available, alternative routes for an ECS card and more!

-Please note- this article has been written to explain the process of how to apply for an ECS card.
+Please note- this article has been written to explain the process of how to apply for an ECS card after completing our Domestic courses.
 To apply for a card, please contact the ECS direct on 01322 661600.

 Who are the JIB?